mhammjr/NewRPS/README.md

 Took longer than I wanted just figuring out syntax and coming accross features I thought would make it better.
 Added the if statement that if the input is not rock, paper, or scissors then it requests another input but also decreses the round counter so that it stays in the current round.

-Update: Adding a UI to the original project.
+Update: NewRPS copied original RockPaperScissors code.
+Adding a UI to the original project.
+Used DOM to add a very basic UI to the RPS game from the previous project.
+First time using DOM to manipulate the HTML.